-Bathtubs are handy to have at home, specially if you have small children.
+Bathtubs are handy at home, especially if you have small children.

-Still, the water usage of a bathtub can be considerable so it is wise to get to know how much water does a bathtub hold and the water cost of filling up a bathtub
+Still, the water usage of a bathtub can be considerable, so it is wise to know how much water a bathtub holds and the water cost of filling it up.

 TABLE OF CONTENTS – QUICK NAVIGATION

-On average, a bathtub holds between 130 to 190 liters on water.
+On average, a bathtub holds between 130 to 190 liters of water.
 That is around 80 gallons.

-If you want to know how much water your bathtub is using, you just need to take some simple steps.
+If you want to know how much water your bathtub uses, you must take some simple steps.

-> First make sure that nobody else is using water at home (e.g. tap water, washing machine,…)
+> First, make sure that nobody else uses water at home (e.g., tap water, washing machine,…)